Taritsyn/BundleTransformer/NuGet/BundleTransformer.TypeScript/readme.txt

    DESCRIPTION
    ===========
-   BundleTransformer.TypeScript contains translator-adapter `TypeScriptTranslator` (supports TypeScript (http://www.typescriptlang.org) version 2.3 RTM).
+   BundleTransformer.TypeScript contains translator-adapter `TypeScriptTranslator` (supports TypeScript (http://www.typescriptlang.org) version 2.3.4).
 This adapter makes translation of TypeScript-code to JS-code.
 Also contains debugging HTTP-handler `TypeScriptAssetHandler`, which is responsible for text output of translated TypeScript-asset.